-Myopia management is an evidence-based program that can halt or slow the progression of myopia in children.
-Each myopia management treatment has varying benefits and levels of efficacy; our doctors can help you decide which method is most suitable for your child depending on their age and myopia level.
+Myopia management is an evidence-based program aimed at halting or slowing the progression of myopia in children.
+Different myopia management treatments offer varying benefits and levels of effectiveness.
+Our doctors will assess your child's age and degree of myopia to determine the most suitable method for their specific needs.

 We Can Help Control Your Child's Myopia

 Myopia management is most effective when parents take a proactive role in safeguarding their child's long-term vision.
 The earlier a child receives myopia management, the easier it is to control the progression and achieve better long-term results.